jutivia/Coinvise-MarketPlace-Review/READMe.md

 `import {IERC721} from "@openzeppelin/contracts/token/ERC721/IERC721.sol"`

-- This is an interface that that's required for an ERC721 compliant contract
+- This is an interface that's required for an ERC721 compliant contract
 ----

 `import {IERC20} from "@openzeppelin/contracts/token/ERC20/IERC20.sol"`